rems-project/cn-tutorial/src/tutorial-with-bcp-comments.md

 read(p)
 { return. ∃v2. (p ↦ v2) * (return = v1 /\ v1 = v2) }
 ```
+BCP: Really??
+The uses of v1 on the last line look ill scoped...
 CN's `take` notation is just an alternative syntax for existential quantification over the values of resources (e.g. `take v1 = Owned<...>(p)` vs. `∃v1. p ↦ v1`), but a useful one: the `take` notation syntactically restricts how these quantifiers can be used to ensure CN can always infer them.